Fees and Scholarships

 Payment of Tuition Fees

 Ashesi’s academic year consist of two semesters.
-For the 2013/2014 academic year, students and their families can expect the following expenses each semester:
+Commencing August/September 2014, students and their families can expect the following expenses each semester.

 Tuition and Books